w3c/wai-intro-wcag/content/new-in-22.md

   <dt><span class="what">What to do</span></dt>
   <dd>Ensure targets meet a minimum size or have sufficient spacing around them.</dd>
   <dt><span class="why">Why it’s important</span></dt>
-  <dd>Some people with physical impairments cannot click small buttons that are close.</dd>
+  <dd>Some people with physical impairments cannot click small buttons that are close together.</dd>
 </dl>

 <p class="persona">Persona example &mdash; a <a href="https://www.w3.org/WAI/people-use-web/user-stories/#retiree">retiree</a> with hand tremor:</p>